 Blog titles, headlines, and posts should solve a problem.
 Readers often ask themselves, “what’s in it for me?”.
 The number one reason someone is going to read your blog post, is because it solves a problem for them.

 Yes, sometimes we get caught up in cute kitten stories and videos.
 However, most of the time we are looking for a solution to a problem.

-Create blog posts and blog titles that solve a problem, and you are one step closer to getting visitors to your blog.
+Create blog posts, and blog titles, that solve a problem for your reader; and you are one step closer to getting visitors to your blog.